Happy Friday, warm and sunny - KTVZ

 Happy Friday, warm and sunny

-The high for the region is 88.
-Light and variable wind becoming northwest 12 to 17 mph in the afternoon. winds could gust as high as 24 mph.
+The high for the region is expected to be around 88.
+Light and variable winds, becoming northwest 12 to 17 mph in the afternoon.
+Winds could gust as high as 24 mph.

-Tonight will be mostly clear with a low around 54.
-Saturday will be hot and sunny as well, expect a high around 88.
+Tonight will be mostly clear, with a low around 54.
+Saturday will be hot and sunny as well, and you can again expect a high around 88.

 Don't forget to download our free KTVZ Local Alert Weather app for the most current conditions and we'll help keep you safe with customizable alerts.